-- Understanding how drugs work and how to develop better drugs requires causal reasoning, for which there are no scientific consensus yet. - I personally argue for integrated mechanistic, computational, and statistical modelling across scales as a approach towards causal reasoning. - Mathematical and computational biology is indispensable to address this grand challenge.
+- Understanding how drugs work and how to develop better drugs requires causal reasoning, for which there are no scientific consensus yet. - Integrated mechanistic, computational, and statistical modelling across scales is a viable approach towards causal reasoning. - Mathematical and computational biology is indispensable to address this grand challenge.